ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 1. Login the Master node
 2. Change the content in `~/docker/kube-config/master-multi.json`

-kubelet will auto-restart the affected master pod.
+kubelet will auto-restart the affected master pod after you saved your change.

 ### kubelet

-Except a few basic options defined in `kube-deploy/master.sh|node.sh`, you can customize the `docker/kube-config/kubelet.env` freely to add or update `kubelet` options **before deploying**.
+Except a few basic options defined in `kube-deploy/node.sh`, you can customize the `docker/kube-config/kubelet.env` freely to add or update `kubelet` options **before deploying**.

 ## Tear Down